Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: Background: Bayesian context trees

-This is done by specifying the conditional distribution of each $X_n$ given $X_{n-D}^{n-1}$.
 The key step in the \textit{variable-memory} model representation is the assumption that the distribution of $X_n$ in fact only depends on a (typically strictly) shorter suffix $x_{n-j}^{n-1}$ of $x_{n-D}^{n-1}$.
 All these suffixes, called {\em contexts}, can be collected into a proper $m$-ary tree $T$ describing the {\em model} of the chain.
 [A tree here is called {\em proper} if all its nodes that are not leaves have exactly $m$ children.]

-For example, consider the binary tree model in Figure \ref{fig:tree_example}.
-With $D=3$, given $X_{n-3}^{n-1}=111$, the distribution of $X_n$ only depends on the fact that the two most recent symbols are 1's, and it is given by the parameter~$\theta_{11}$.
+For example, consider the binary tree model on $A=\{0,1\}$ shown in Figure~\ref{fig:tree_example}.
+With $D=3$, given $X_{n-3}^{n-1}=111$, the distribution of $X_n$ only depends on the fact that the two most recent symbols are 1s, and it is given by the parameter~$\theta_{11}$.
+In contrast, given $X_{n-1}^{n-3} = 100$, the distribution of $X_n$ depends on all three recent symbols, and it is given by the parameter $\theta_{100}$.

-Let ${\mathcal T}(D)$ denote the collection of all proper $m$-ary trees with depth no greater than $D$.
+Let ${\mathcal T}(D)$ denote the collection of all proper $m$-ary trees with depth no greater than~$D$.
 To each leaf $s$ of a model $T\in{\mathcal T}(D)$, we associate a probability vector $\theta_s$ that describes the distribution of $X_n$ given that the most recently observed context is $s$: $\theta_s=(\theta_s(0),\theta_s(1),\ldots,\theta_s(m-1))$.

 {\bf Prior structure.} The prior distribution on models $T\in{\mathcal T}(D)$ is given by,